Hiroshi1978/lbhandler/README.md

 Create text file with name 'credentials.txt' int the directory where AWSElasticLoadBalancing.class exists.

 ###### Step 2.
-Edit the text file following the sample below.
+Edit it following the sample below, and save it.

 ```
     aws.key=YOURAWSACCESSKEY